Posts

 No Understanding of Financing and Inadequate Borrowing (#6 and #10 on the list)

 Meet with a business finance expert as you launch your organization and as you grow.
 A specialist can help to ensure that your finances will be correctly set up and understandable.
-Clarity in this area can help you identify problems as they emerge, before they hurt your business, and while there is still time to act to resolve them.
+Clarity in this area can help you identify problems as they emerge before they hurt your business, and while there is still time to act to resolve them.

 Additionally, it’s important for small business owners and entrepreneurs to understand that there are financing alternatives available that can help resolve common cash flow challenges.
 For instance, Corsa Finance partners with business financing professionals who can help small businesses with low or slow cash flow.
 Options include cash flow loans and invoice factoring that allow companies to “speed up” collection of customer invoices in order to create more consistent cash flow and take on new business more quickly.